Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Preliminaries for Proofs of the Second-Order Coding Rate

 \section{Preliminaries for Proofs of the Second-Order Coding Rate}

-In this appendix, we provide some technical results that will be used in Appendices \ref{app:second}, \ref{app:wz_2nd}, and \ref{app:gp_2nd}.
+In this appendix, we provide some technical results that will be used in Appendices \ref{app:second} and \ref{app:wz_2nd}.
 More specifically, we will use the following multidimensional Berry-Ess\'een theorem and its corollary. \begin{theorem}[G\"{o}etze~\cite{Got91}] Let $\bU_1,\ldots,\bU_n$ be independent random vectors in $\bbR^k$ with zero mean.
 Let $\bS_n = \frac{1}{\sqrt{n}}(\bU_1 + \cdots + \bU_n)$, $\cov(\bS_n) = \bI$, and $\xi = \frac{1}{n} \sum_{i=1}^n \bbE[ \| \bU_i \|^3_2]$.
 Let the standard Gaussian random vector $\bZ\sim\calN(\bzero,\bI)$.
 Then, for all $n \in \bbN$, we have

-where $\mathfrak{C}_k$ is the family of all convex, Borel measurable subsets of $\bbR^k$. \end{theorem} It should be noted that Theorem \ref{theorem:multidimensional-berry-esseen} can be applied for random vectors that are independent but not necessarily identical.
-For i.i.d.~random vectors, Bentkus \cite{Ben03} proved that the dependency of the bound on the dimension $k$ can be improved from $\sqrt{k}$ to $\sqrt[4]{k}$.
+where $\mathfrak{C}_k$ is the family of all convex, Borel measurable subsets of $\bbR^k$, and where $C_k$ is a constant that depends on the dimension $k$. \end{theorem} It should be noted that Theorem \ref{theorem:multidimensional-berry-esseen} can be applied for random vectors that are independent but not necessarily identical.

 We will frequently encounter random vectors with non-identity covariance matrices.
 Thus, we slightly modify Theorem \ref{theorem:multidimensional-berry-esseen} in a similar manner as \cite[Corollary 7]{TK12} as follows. \begin{corollary} Let $\bU_1, \ldots, \bU_n$ be independent random vectors in $\bbR^k$ with zero mean.
 Let $\bS_n = \frac{1}{\sqrt{n}}(\bU_1 + \cdots + \bU_n)$, $\cov(\bS_n) = \bV \succ 0$, and $\xi = \frac{1}{n} \sum_{i=1}^n \bbE[ \| \bU_i \|_2^3]$.
 Let the Gaussian random vector $\bZ\sim\calN(\bzero,\bV)$.
 Then, for all $n \in \mathbb{N}$,